CEnTRInnovations/centrinnovations/content/about.md

 ---
 title: "About Us"
 layout: docs
+weight: 10
 ---

+# About CEnTRInnovations

-CEnTRInnovations was founded by Jeremy F. Price, PhD, a leading scholar and technologist dedicated to making community-engaged research more effective, ethical, and impactful.
-Our work is built on the conviction that the most profound solutions emerge when rigorous research methods, smart technology, and authentic community partnerships are integrated.
+CEnTRInnovations was founded by Jeremy F. Price, PhD, a scholar and technologist dedicated to making community-engaged research more effective, ethical, and impactful.
+We are guided by the belief that the strongest solutions emerge when rigorous research, smart technology, and authentic community partnerships come together.

 {{< persona thumbnail="https://ik.imagekit.io/centrinnovations/jfp.png?updatedAt=1759086314941" title="Jeremy Price, PhD" color="primary" >}}